fonske/clack-reader-v4/README.md

 ws1: Clack WS1 valve (CM(x) from AQMOS)

+Remark: Make sure to copy water_flow.h and tof_vl53l1x.h to your esphome directory before compiling the clack.yaml There have been some bigger updates to the latest code: added L/min and alarm, also lovelace home assistant menu has been updated.

 ## Contact
 Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with M5Stack Atom s3 lite